|

 Jennifer’s question was pretty technical and I did not have an answer.
 So, I contacted Dr. Eric Roselli, a leading heart surgeon from The Cleveland Clinic, to get his perspective.

-Dr. Eric Roselli - Cardiothoracic Surgeon, The Cleveland Clinic
+Dr. Eric Roselli - Cardiac Surgeon

 As you might imagine, Dr. Roselli had a thoughtful response to Jennifer’s question.
 That said, I thought you might like to read this patient case that was discussed via email earlier today.